 Like a ski crampon that only gets used when conditions and terrain demand it, the TechCrampon is a niche tool for ski mountaineers.
 It serves skiers looking for a lightweight boot crampon alternative.
 Given you only get five points at the front of your boot, the TechCrampon is for climbing, not descending, as it does not offer the security of heel points when walking down a slope.
 That’s why you have skis.

 The TechCrampon 250 offers solid purchase when front pointing on snow and booting up or across more modest hard snow slopes.
 It’s made of steel and the points are significantly sharper, and more robust, than any aluminum crampon I have.

-Rank beginners might be best served by spending some time with a standard 12-point crampon, but anyone with crampon experience looking to lighten their load and simplify their kit for spring tours and technical ski descents will appreciate the TechCrampon 250’s simplicity.
+Rank beginners will be best served by spending some time with a standard 12-point crampon.
+But skiers with with crampon experience looking to simplify their kit for technical ski tours will appreciate the TechCrampon 250’s simplicity.

 Contact ProSki and Mountain Service in North Bend, WA to get a pair. $119.